(A multipart reflection on fellowship written by Lira Luis)

 I was already happy and content with the one I received from a global architecture community.
 Who wouldn’t be?
 I was fortunate to be in fellowship with the 2020 Pritzker Architecture Prize (the Nobel Prize of architecture) laureates and 2020 Royal Gold Medalist for architecture, Yvonne Farrell and Shelley McNamara of Grafton Architects!

 While a second Fellowship was a welcomed bonus, I needed a better reason to work towards another one so I contemplated on its value.
+“You start with Reasons, and from those Reasons you select specific Results you seek to achieve.
+From those results you develop Processes or Methods”, explains organizational psychologist Benjamin Hardy PhD on why you don’t apologize for success and when it begets success.
 I also sought the advice of Chicago architect J.J.
 Tang who already achieved two Fellowships himself (from the Society of American Military Engineers and American Institute of Architects) and he advised, “It depends on what you (want to) focus on and if that fellowship is aligned with what you do”.
 I took this to heart.

 First, I studied what the “FRSA” is all about.
 Founded in 1754, it is one of the oldest and most prestigious learned societies in the world with a global network of 30,000 Fellows (a small fraction of the world population achieve this Fellow status).
 Past and current Fellows include leading activists, artists, architects, engineers, writers, journalists and former politicians who have made significant contributions to their fields.
 Some of them are Stephen Hawking, Charles Dickens, one of America’s Founding Fathers Benjamin Franklin, and two-time Nobel laureate Marie Curie to name a few.
 Plus I’m a big fan of the latter two.